pypi/warehouse/docs/user/trusted-publishers/adding-a-publisher.md

     ![Image showing a newly added GitLab publisher](/assets/trusted-publishing/gitlab/project-publisher-registered.png)

-    From this point onwards, the `release.yml` workflow on `namespace/sampleproject` will be able to generate short-lived API tokens from PyPI for the project you've registered it against.
+    From this point onwards, the `.gilab-ci.yml` pipeline on `namespace/sampleproject` will be able to generate short-lived API tokens from PyPI for the project you've registered it against.